 Senga Tatsuro is a Lecturer in Economics at Queen Mary University of London.

+He has been a fellow at the Research Institute of Economy, Trade and Industry (Japan) and Economic Statistics Centre of Excellence (UK).
 He received a Ph.D from the Ohio State University in 2015.
 Before starting a Ph.D., He held a position at the desk of open market operations in the Bank of Japan.

-- "Default Risk and Aggregate Fluctuations in an Economy with Production Heterogeneity, 2014, Ohio State University Working Paper (with Aubhik Khan and Julia K. Thomas)
+- "Default Risk and Aggregate Fluctuations in an Economy with Production Heterogeneity," 2016, with Aubhik Khan and Julia K. Thomas.